-We usually house 586 residents for the Academic Year.
-Of these, about 75 percent are international students from all over the world, including visiting scholars, researchers, and Education Abroad Reciprocity students.
+I-House is usually home to 600 residents during the Academic Year representing over 70 countries.
+Of these, about 80 percent are international students from all over the world, including visiting scholars, researchers, and Education Abroad Reciprocity students.
 Most years, we have about 55 percent graduate students, postdocs, and visiting scholars and 45 percent undergraduates.
 Visiting scholars constitute around 10 percent of our resident population.

 Do you accommodate special diets?
 Vegetarian?

 Dining Services offers a variety of meals daily, including vegetarian options.
 While we are not able to guarantee special dietary requests, you are encouraged to reach out to our dining team at firstname.lastname@example.org as early as possible to discuss.

 Is International House accessible for those with physical disabilities?